Curtoni, Goggia finish 1-2 in downhill but Goggia injured - WHIZ News

-ST. MORITZ, Switzerland (AP) — It was a bittersweet day for the Italian ski team when Elena Curtoni and Sofia Goggia finished 1-2 in a World Cup downhill held in difficult conditions Friday but Goggia came away with an injured left hand.
+ST. MORITZ, Switzerland (AP) — It was a bittersweet day for the Italian ski team when Elena Curtoni and Sofia Goggia finished 1-2 in a World Cup downhill held in difficult conditions Friday but Goggia came away with two broken fingers in her left hand.

-Goggia, the top downhiller on the circuit, hit her hand on the third gate of the Corviglia course and said she feared it was broken.
+Goggia, the top downhiller on the circuit, hit her hand on the third gate of the Corviglia course.

-Goggia, who won gold and silver in downhill at the last two Olympics, respectively, immediately took her glove off in the finish area and quickly had her hand wrapped up.
+Goggia, who won gold and silver in downhill at the last two Olympics, respectively, immediately knew something was wrong and took her glove off in the finish area before having her hand wrapped up.

-The Italian team said Goggia had a bruised hand and was heading to a local hospital for a full evaluation.
+The Italian team said Goggia broke her index and middle fingers and was being transported to Milan for immediate surgery with the aim of getting her back to St. Moritz by evening to race in another downhill scheduled for Saturday.

+“I felt immediately after the impact that something had happened to the hand,” Goggia said.
+“At the finish I could hardly move it.
+It’s too bad, because it was a great race.
+I’ll do everything I can to be ready for Saturday’s downhill.”

-It was a similar scenario to when Curtoni won her previous race in Cortina d’Ampezzo last season and Goggia crashed two weeks before the Beijing Olympics.
+It was a similar scenario to when Curtoni won her previous race in Cortina d’Ampezzo last season and Goggia crashed two weeks before the Beijing Olympics, injuring a ligament in her left knee and sustaining a light fracture in that leg.
+Goggia still managed to come back in time to to win a silver medal at the games.

 “It’s too bad, because it would be great to share the celebration and anthem with her,” Curtoni said.
 “It seems like a curse when I win that something happens to her.
 I’m not doing it on purpose, I swear.”